Cloud-Architekt/EntraOps/README.md

 - 👑 Identify privileged assets based on automated and full customizable classification of Enterprise Access “tiering” model.
 Integration to customize Control Plane scope automatically by critical assets in Microsoft Security Exposure Management, high-privileges roles/scope in Microsoft Azure RBAC and privileged objects in Microsoft Entra (by EntraOps).

-- 🔬 Ingest classification data with all details to custom table in Microsoft Sentinel/Log Analytics Workspace or WatchLists for hunting and enrichment
+- 🔬 Ingest classification data with all details to custom table in Microsoft Sentinel/Log Analytics Workspace or WatchLists for hunting and enrichment.
+Including support for Sentinel WatchList templates (High Value Assets, VIP Users and Identity Correlation)

+- 🤖 Advanced WatchLists to get insights (relation between managed identities and Azure Resources) and information about security posture of Workload Identities by Microsoft Entra Recommendations and Microsoft Defender for Cloud CSPM.

 - 📊 Build reports or queries on your classified privileges to identify "tier breach" on Microsoft's Enterprise Access Model or privilege escalation paths.
 Workbook template to visualize classification data of role assignments (identified by EntraOps) and objects (by using custom security attributes)

-- 🛡️ Automated coverage of privileged assets in Conditional Access and Restricted Management Administrative Units (in development) to protect high-privileged assets from lower privileges and apply strong Zero Trust policies.
+- 🛡️ Automated assignment of privileged assets in Conditional Access Groups and Restricted Management Administrative Units to protect high-privileged assets from lower privileges and apply strong Zero Trust policies.

 Currently the following RBAC systems are supported:
 - 🔑 Microsoft Entra roles